R3DRUN3/bitcoin-simplified/README.md

 This makes the blockchain a trustworthy source of information.
 ### Proof-of-Work (PoW)

 Proof-of-Work (PoW) is one of the most importan concepts around Bitcoin.
 It is a consensus mechanism employed by Bitcoin to validate and secure transactions in a decentralized manner.
-It involves a process where miners compete to solve a complex mathematical puzzle by performing computational work.
+It involves *mining*: a process where computers called *miners* compete to solve a complex mathematical puzzle by performing computational work.

 Miners continuously modify the data within a block and calculate its [hash](https://en.wikipedia.org/wiki/Hash_function) until they discover a hash that fulfills specific criteria, particularly a certain number of leading zeros, defined by the difficulty level.
 This adjustable difficulty level guarantees that the average time required to find a valid solution remains constant, irrespective of the computational power available within the network.